PolyCement/swallow-squad/README.md

 Makes use of the font "Star Perv", from [Anna Anthrophy's World of Fonts](https://w.itch.io/world-of-fonts).

 # Running the Game
-Swallow Squad requires the löve framework, which can be downloaded [here](https://love2d.org/).
+Swallow Squad requires the LÖVE framework, which can be downloaded [here](https://love2d.org/).
 Download the game, descend into the root directory, and run with the following:
 ```bash
 love .
 ```

-Instructions on building the game to run as a standalone executable (useful if you don't want to install löve) can be found [here](https://love2d.org/wiki/Game_Distribution).
+Instructions on building the game to run as a standalone executable (useful if you don't want to install LÖVE) can be found [here](https://love2d.org/wiki/Game_Distribution).